 2. Lacking inspiration

 Making decisions about any element of your wedding requires deep thought and research, flowers especially so because they are such a focal point in a wedding.
 They feature in the bridal bouquet, table decorations and in the food.
 Researching and creating mood boards before you begin looking for wedding florists will help you and help the florist.
 Turning up to a florist without any ideas or visuals will slow the process, and wedding florists are often busy preparing bouquets for many couples, so having ideas prior to your visit is helpful.
 Consider textures, colours, shapes and any accessories you might want involved.
+Visit our Pinterest for some wedding flowers inspiration.

 3. Overdoing your designs

 It’s easy to get carried away with the idea of gorgeous flower arrangements and overdoing it is easily done.
 Your flower arrangements should complement the whole look of the wedding and be placed strategically in the venue.
 Pick a wedding florist that understands how flowers should look and which ones look best.
-Research is key here – check out florist galleries to see what they do.
+Research is key here - check out florist galleries to see what they do.
 Avoid designs featuring too many elements, for example too many different types of flowers or too many colours.
 Consider the bouquet and table centrepiece accessories too, you don’t want them to be overcrowded with novelty items, such as butterflies, feathers or birds unless they visually make sense.
+These just some of the wedding flower mistakes.
+Let's dive in further.

 4. Copying others